-And even if you're not about to step into the ring with Rocky Balboa, you can use a similar boxing routine to chisel powerhouse arms, get a ripped core, or just improve your speed and cardiovascular fitness, boxing training is an ideal option.
-The biomechanics of the sport require you to develop power from the legs on up, making for a great total-body workout.
+And even if you're not about to step into the ring with Rocky Balboa, you can use a similar boxing routine to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
+Every sport has its physical demands, and boxing forces a fighter to develop power from the legs up—making for a great total-body workout.